libretro/mame2010-libretro/README.txt

-MAME.0139-LIBRETRO WIP
+MAME.0139-LIBRETRO

-Very WIP port MAME 0.139 for libretro using libco.
+Port of MAME 0.139 for libretro.

 AND BE AWARE OFF THIS WHEN YOU USE IT (AT YOUR OWN RISK).